dotnet/AspNetDocs/aspnet/whitepapers/aspnet-and-web-tools-20122-release-notes.md

 #### Default OData routing conventions doesn't support POST/PUT on navigation property.

 Default OData routing conventions doesn't support POST/PUT on navigation property.
-See workitem [http://aspnetwebstack.codeplex.com/workitem/366](http://aspnetwebstack.codeplex.com/workitem/366).
 We are missing this commonly used convention in default conventions.

 To work around it, users need to extend new routing convention to support it.